 Scratch printing or scratch off printing is the process of applying a foil to specific areas of a document.
 The foil can be removed with the edge of a coin or a fingernail to reveal the information printed beneath it.
 The process is often used on giveaway and contest printed materials, such as lottery tickets.

-Dainippon Screen, formed in 1943, is one of the largest companies supplying scanners, workflows and output devices to the graphic arts.
+Dainippon Screen, formed in 1943, is one of the largest companies supplying scanners, workflows, and output devices to the graphic arts.

 The position of the two rows of halftone dots relative to degrees of a circle.
 When outputting the four films of reproduction, the dots of each process color are placed at a distinct and different angle, one to another.
-Usually, the major strong colors of cyan, magenta and black are placed at a distance of 30 degrees, although some software generates other screen angles.
+Usually, the major strong colors of cyan, magenta, and black are placed at a distance of 30 degrees, although some software generates other screen angles.

 A graph that illustrates the relationship between the stored gray level for a pixel and the dot size that will result on output.
-Screen curves are established during linearization of an output device.
+Screen curves are established during the linearization of an output device.

 A photo print made by using a halftone negative; also called a Velox.

 Computer files containing the bitmap outlines of digitally rendered typefaces for display on a computer monitor.
 Screen fonts offer high fidelity to the printed output.

 An expression of the number of lines or dots per unit of length in a screen for producing a halftone screen.